-Try this easy, thick and delicious rice pudding.
-It makes a perfectly creamy and heartwarming dessert or breakfast.
+Try this easy, thick and delicious stovetop vegan rice pudding.
+It makes a perfectly creamy and heartwarming healthy dessert or breakfast.

-Rice pudding is often served as a dessert but I personnaly like to eat it for breakfast from time to time.
+Rice pudding (or milk rice) is often served as a dessert but I personally like to eat it for breakfast from time to time.
 Well, I think the trickiest meal when you have to go gluten, dairy and egg free is breakfast.
 So this recipe is one of the solutions that I have found.

 Which non dairy milk should I use?